lpil/lpil/_posts/2014-08-05-I-made-a-site.markdown

 article { @include span-columns(6); }
 {% endhighlight %}

-Yup- we get to keep our styling in the stylesheets, again!
+Yup- now we get to keep our styling in the stylesheets!

 Next I'm using [Guard::LiveReload][guard-livereload] to refresh my web browser when I save a file in development- no more alt-tabbing to see my changes!
 I run